rysolv/markdown_ssg/src/markdown-static-site-generator.md

 Since the primary goal of this project was to spin up some SEO optimized articles for content marketing, the metatags and sitemap were critical.

-To update meta tags, just include the relevant tags at the top of the markdown file, separated by a delininator (I used @@@)
+To update meta tags, just include the relevant tags at the top of the markdown file, separated by a delininator.

 (meta tags for this article)